Turkey Pot Pie Recipe

 • Add flour, sugar, and salt into the bowl of a food processor and pulse a few times.

-• Add the cold diced butter and pulse until the mixture resembles pea-sezed coarse crumbs.
+• Add the cold diced butter and pulse until the mixture resembles pea-sized coarse crumbs.
 The mixture should be dry and sandy.

-• Add the 6 tablespoons of very cold, ice water and pulse just until moist clumps start to form.
-Test the dough by pressing it between your fingertips, and if it sticks together, you are done.
-If the dough is too crumbly and it falls apart, add more water, just a teaspoon at a time.
-Careful NOT to add too much water, or the dough will become very sticky and difficult to roll.
+• Add the six tablespoons of icy ice water and pulse just until moist clumps start to form.
+Test the dough by pressing it between your fingertips; if it sticks together, you are done.
+If the dough is too crumbly and falls apart, add more water, just a teaspoon at a time.
+Be careful not to add too much water, or the dough will become very sticky and difficult to roll.

-• Transfer dough to a clean work surface, and gather it into a ball, bo NOT knead it, just gather it together.
+• Transfer the dough to a clean work surface and gather it into a ball.
+Do not knead it; just gather it together.

-• Divide thee dough in half and using a rolling pin, flatten the pieces to form 2 disks.
+• Divide the dough in half, and flatten the pieces using a rolling pin to form 2 disks.

 • Cover with plastic wrap and refrigerate for at least 1 hour before using in recipes.